svenkubiak/embedded-mongodb/README.md

         <scope>test</scope>
     </dependency>

-2) The most likely use case is to get a MongoClient connected against the embedded Mongo DB.
-You can get a MongoClient by calling the following method:
+2) The most likely use case is to start the embedded MongoDB.
+You can do that by calling the following method

+	EmbeddedMongo.DB.start();

+In a test case you might want to do that in the constructor, so that the embedded MongoDB stays open for all tests.

+3) To get a MongoClient connected against the embedded MongoDB, call the following method:

 	EmbeddedMongo.DB.getMongoClient();